Article

 February 20, 2025

-Understanding the CMMC Level 2 Journey
+Understanding the CMMC Certification Timeline

 CMMC Level 2 is a critical benchmark for contractors that handle CUI.
 It requires organizations to meet 110 practices aligned with the NIST SP 800-171 standard.
 Unlike Level 1, which always requires self-assessment, Level 2 contractors handling CUI in prioritized acquisitions must undergo a third-party assessment by a certified third-party assessment organization (C3PAO).
 Some non-prioritized acquisitions may allow for self-assessment.